 I do agree though that Templeman’s Doom was the best thing in the show by far and really at the end of the day he is the only reason that the show is still remembered at all.

-Overall I would rank Templeman’s Doom among the top 5 90’s animated comic book villains with the other 4 being Mark Hamill’s Joker, Clancy Brown’s Luthor, David Warner’s Ra’s Al Ghul and Michael Ironside’s Darkseid.
+Overall I would rank Templeman’s Doom among the top 5 90’s animated comic book villains, with the other 4 being Mark Hamill’s Joker, Clancy Brown’s Luthor, David Warner’s Ra’s Al Ghul and Michael Ironside’s Darkseid.

 Templeman perfectly captured Doom’s arrogance, snobbishness and best of all his delightfully wicked, cruel sense of humour.
 Templeman’s grandiose delivery of flowery OTT lines like “Goodbye Fantastic Four time to join the choir invisible“, “I will now suck all the air out of the room and like the Martyr’s of Masada you may watch each other die” or best of all when he refers to Daredevil as a “primrose poppinjay” were all fabulous.

 In his first appearance “And a Blind Man Shall Lead Them” Doom captures the Fantastic Four and places them on an island that is about to explode.
-The foursome survive thanks to Susan Storm creating a forcefield around them, but unfortunately the blast still strips them of their powers.
+The foursome survive thanks to Susan Storm creating a forcefield around the team, but unfortunately the blast still strips them of their powers.
 Ben Grimm is at first delighted to be an ordinary Joe again, but Doom soon tracks the former Fantastic Four down and tries to finish them off whilst they are weak.

 Though Daredevil intervenes and tries to help, Doom manages to capture all of the four and prepares to kill the heroes.
 With no other hope Ben turns himself into the Thing again and in revenge for ruining his chance at a normal life, the Thing crushes Doom’s hands and nearly kills him.